NarkisShallev/BeMy/README.md

 both the idea and the implementation grabbed a lot of attention during the contest.

-developed by: Vered Assayag, Elad Israel, Narkis Shalev, Yael Magid, Maor Agai
+developed by: Vered Assayag, Elad Israel, Narkis Shallev, Yael Magid, Maor Agai